Quicr/laps/docs/relay-protocol.md

 | NEW_STREAM      | 12      | 19      | Only on new stream                                                   |
 | EXISTING_STREAM | 0       | 0       | No header for existing bytes                                         |

-> [!IMPORTANT]
-> With streams the EXISTING_STREAM header is **not** added to each data write (e.g., QUIC STERAM_FRAME).
-It depends on the
-> MOQT client application data writes.
-If the MOQT client application writes a MOQT object of great size, such as 100K, then
-> only the initial start of the 100K contains the EXISTING_STREAM header, the remaining bytes will be transmitted without
-> overhead of encapsulation header.
-If the MOQT client application writes small MOQT objects, such as 100 bytes each time,
-> then each will have a EXISTING_STREAM header added.

 ## Considerations